 Good black uniformity on The Frame 2019.
 Some clouding is visible around the screen, but it only becomes noticeable in very dark scenes while watching in a dark room.

-The Frame 2019 has good reflection handling thanks to its semi-gloss filter.
+The Frame 2019 has decent reflection handling thanks to its semi-gloss filter.
 You shouldn't have issues in most rooms unless you place it in a very bright room full of windows.

 The Frame 2019's pre-calibration accuracy is good.
 Some people will notice inaccuracies in the grays, but mostly just enthusiasts will be able to spot some blue color inaccuracies.
 The color temperature is slightly warm and the gamma doesn't follow the curve well.
 As a result, most scenes are brighter than they should be.